Being Who You Truly Are — And What Your Nervous System Has to Do With It

 It responds to what it senses, for example tone of voice, slow movement, presence, gaze, maybe a sense of connection from the heart, soft touch, and so on.

-Showing your nervous system that it is safe — through your senses, your breath, and your body — is how real change begins from the roots up.
+Showing your nervous system that it is safe — through your senses, your breath, and your body — is how real change can begin from the roots up.
+Here are a few ways you can do this in a safety language your nervous system understands:

 ⟡ Create small moments of enjoyment